nuclio/nuclio-jupyter/README.md

     $ docker run -p 8888:8888 jupyter-nuclio

-Then open your browser at http://localhost:8888 and enter the password `nuclio` when prompted.
+Then open your browser at http://localhost:8888

 ## Developing